 For purposes of the solicitation, the phrase “pass-through entity” includes any recipient or subrecipient that provides a subaward (“subgrant”) to a subrecipient (subgrantee) to carry out part of the funded award or program.

 Federal Award Notices

-Generally, award notifications are made by the end of the current Federal fiscal year, September 30th.
-OJP sends award notifications by email through JustGrants to the individuals listed in the application as the application submitter and the authorizing official (E-Biz POC and AOR).
+Generally, award notifications are made by the end of the current federal fiscal year, September 30.
+OJP sends award notifications by email through JustGrants to the individuals listed in the application as the Entity Administrator, Application Submitter, and the Authorized Representative.
 The email notification includes detailed instructions on how to access and view the award documents, and steps to take in JustGrants to start the award acceptance process.